MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/tutorial-fortinet.md

 ## Send Defender for IoT alerts to FortiSIEM

-Defenders for IoT alerts provide information about an extensive range of security events, including:
+Defender for IoT alerts provide information about an extensive range of security events, including:

 - Deviations from learned baseline network activity